jcrobak/parquet-python/docs/source/details.rst

 Partitions and row-groups
 -------------------------

-The parquet format allows for partitioning the data by the values of some (low-cardinality) columns and by row sequence number.
+The Parquet format allows for partitioning the data by the values of some (low-cardinality) columns and by row sequence number.
 Both of these can be in operation at the same time, and, in situations where only certain sections of the data need to be loaded, can produce great performance benefits in